gabriel-ilenda/texting-app/README.md

 2. $ docker-compose down -v
     - This kills any stray docker processes and resets the database (if for some reason you have used my database before).
-    - Note that this means the database is reset each time the docker is built, so the users you signup with will not persist across mutliple docker builds (but will persist across running a client multiple times for 1 build).
+    - Note that this command resets the database, so the users you signup with will not persist across mutliple docker builds (but will persist across running a client multiple times for 1 build).
+3. $ docker-compose up --build -d
+    - Wait for containers: chat_myserver, chat_client1, chat_client2, chat_client3 to be "Started"
+    - Wait for container: chat_mysql to be "Healthy"
-3. $ docker ps
+4. $ docker ps
     - Ensure that all 5 containers are running (chat_client1, chat_client2, chat_client3, chat_server, chat_mysql)
-    - If not all 5 are running (sometimes the clients get stuck because of a lengthy database connection process), repeat from step 2.
+    - If not all 5 are running (sometimes the clients get stuck because of a lengthy database connection process), repeat step 3.
-4. Open 3 new terminals (do not split terminals, open 3 fresh ones).
+5. Open 3 new terminals (do not split terminals, open 3 fresh ones).
 Current terminal = Terminal 0 = where we manage and kill the processes.
-5. Terminal 1: $ docker-compose exec client1 ./client
+6. Terminal 1: $ docker-compose exec client1 ./client
-6. Terminal 2: $ docker-compose exec client2 ./client
+7. Terminal 2: $ docker-compose exec client2 ./client
-7. Terminal 2: $ docker-compose exec client3 ./client
+8. Terminal 2: $ docker-compose exec client3 ./client
-8. From here, you can interact with the app as described in the shell.
+9. From here, you can interact with the app as described in the shell.
 Note that if your client connection is terminated and the shell is killed (ex: you start a p2p connection, you type '/exit', you fail a login 3 times, you fail a p2p request), you can rerun steps 6, 7, or 8 (depending on the terminal you're in) to reopen the connection.
-9. When you're done with he app, you can ctrl+c to kill the clients if they're still running.
+10. When you're done with he app, you can ctrl+c or /exit to kill the clients if they're still running.
 In terminal 0, use ($ docker-compose down -v) to terminate all containers and cleanup.

 USE PROJECT